 - In an extended version of the prologue, Peter Weyland and David discuss Richard Wagner’s “Entrance of the Gods into Valhalla”.
 The piece relates to a takeover of creators by their creations.
 This is a similar concept to what’s happening in the film between the Engineers and the humans and between David and the humans.

 - At the start, Peter Weyland explains to David that he is unable to create life because he is not human.
 This is David’s motivation later in the movie.

 - In contrast to David, Walter speaks with an American accent.
 This can be explained that David was created personally by Peter Weyland who is British and Walter was a mass-produced android.

 - After David is created, he is told to choose a piece of music to play on the piano.
 David chooses a piece from Wagner’s opera Das Rheingold, which is about a dwarf who abandons love in order to steal a source of power, and uses it to create something that eventually causes the downfall of the gods themselves.
-This is paralleled in the film as David set aside his love for Shaw so he could use the power of the Engineers – the black liquid to create the perfect life form.
+This is paralleled in the film as David sets aside his love for Shaw so he can use the power of the Engineers – the black liquid to create the perfect life form.
 This results in the utter destruction of the Engineers.